 If you end up with multiple platform-specific subclass hierarchies across your code, you may find opportunities to use the Bridge pattern.

 Avoid the C preprocessor!

 Again, execute this command in Terminal to find the potentially offending preprocessor directives in your code.
 How many do you find?
 Can you reduce them?
 Are the ones that remain justified?

 Remember: Don’t use the preprocessor to do something the language itself provides!

 Question: Where do you still find the preprocessor helpful?
 What are the alternatives?
-Leave a comment below.
+Leave a comment below to share your observations.